ChrisSchulze/portfolio/portfolio/works/dhb.md

 ---
 ### Issue

-<p class ="lead">The museums lacked visibility.
-Finding them was difficult.
-Once you found them finding interesting exhibitions was even more difficult.</p>
+<p class ="lead">Finding the museums was difficult.
+The lacked visibility both in the city and in the web.
+Once found there was no sense of belonging.
+Visually the museums looked separated.
+Finding interesting exhibitions was even more difficult.
+It was a maze.</p>

 ### Approach

-We held two workshops.
-First we took care of the branding.
-Second we looked after the visitor journey.
-We deviated the information architecture and UX Design from there.
+We reviewed the existing brandings and started developing a new brand architecture.
+Simultaneously we developed personas and took a deep dive into the visitor journey to identify sweet spots.

 ![](/upload/MSD_Design_2-1.jpg)

 ### Solution

-To put the museums on the map we developed a logo system and a layout pattern derived from the museums floor plans.
+We developed a new brand architecture (house of houses), a logo system and a layout pattern derived from the museums floor plans.
+We literally put the museums on the map.
 This reflects in the information architecture.
+The museums are nested into each other; just like a matryoshka.

 ![](/upload/MSD_Design_3-1.jpg)![](/upload/MSD_Design_4.jpg)

 ### One more thing

-From experience I know exhibitions are most valuable if visitors can relate.
-That's why we give the opportunity to browse exhibitions by subjective categories.
+Exhibitions are most valuable if visitors can relate.
+That's why we try to personalize the web services as far as possible: from newsletter, to shop to "subjective" search terms (i.E. Are you the adventurous type?).
+In this respect museums can learn from e-commerce.

 ![](/upload/MSD_Design_1-1.jpg)